Grevillea haplantha: Distribution and habitat

 Subspecies haplantha grows in mallee heath or shrubland mainly in the Coolgardie area, and subsp. recedens grows in open shrubland or woodland between Mollerin, Ballidu, Cunderdin and Merredin.

 Conservation status

+This species has been listed as Least Concern on the IUCN Red List of Threatened Species, as it is currently widespread and with a stable overall population.
+Historical land clearing for agriculture has reduced the species' habitat and range, though this no longer occurs.
+In some parts of its distribution, it is restricted to road verges and may be impacted from mining.

 Subspecies haplantha is listed as "not threatened" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions but subsp. recedens is listed as "Priority Three", meaning that it is poorly known and known from only a few locations but is not under imminent threat.